 Adrian: (yelling) "You DID break your promise!
 You told me I could go!"

-Mom: (Wincing, because she knows his accusation is true, and ignoring, for now, his raised voice, mom speaks kindly and calmly, validating his anger.
+Mom: (Ignoring, for now, his raised voice, mom speaks kindly and calmly, validating his anger.
 She models taking responsibility.)
 "I gave you permission to go and now I won't let you.
-I didn't keep my word.
+You're right; I didn't keep my word.
 There was a good reason, but I still broke my word.
 No wonder you feel mad and hurt."

 Adrian: (Mom's empathy is helping him trust her with the source of his upset.)
 "All the rest of the kids are going!
 I'll be the only one who isn't there!"